-- a) the provisions of the Site Waste Minimisation and Management Plan (SWMMP) are to be implemented at all times during the course of the work, - b) an area is to be allocated for the storage of materials for use, recycling and disposal (giving consideration to slope, drainage, location of waterways, stormwater outlets, vegetation and access and handling requirements), - c) provide separate collection bins and/or areas for the storage of residual waste, - d) clearly 'signpost' the purpose and content of the bins and/or storage areas, - e) implement measures to prevent damage by the elements, odour, health risks and windborne litter, and - f) minimise site disturbance, limiting unnecessary excavation.
+- a) The provisions of the Site Waste Minimisation and Management Plan (SWMMP) are to be implemented at all times during the course of the work - b) An area is to be allocated for the storage of materials for use, recycling and disposal (giving consideration to slope, drainage, location of waterways, stormwater outlets, vegetation and access and handling requirements) - c) Provide separate collection bins and/or areas for the storage of residual waste - d) Clearly 'signpost' the purpose and content of the bins and/or storage areas - e) Implement measures to prevent damage by the elements, odour, health risks and windborne litter - f) Minimise site disturbance, limiting unnecessary excavation

-When implementing the SWMMP the Applicant must ensure:
+When implementing the SWMMP the applicant must ensure:

-- a) footpaths, public reserves and street gutters are not used as places to store demolition waste or materials of any kind without Council approval, - b) any material moved offsite is transported in accordance with the requirements of the Protection of the Environment Operations Act 1997, - c) waste is only transported to a place that can lawfully be used as a waste facility, - d) generation, storage, treatment and disposal of hazardous waste and special waste (including asbestos) is conducted in accordance with relevant waste legislation administered by the NSW Environment Protection Authority, and relevant occupational health and safety legislation administered by SafeWork NSW, and - e) evidence such as weighbridge dockets and invoices for waste disposal or recycling services are retained.

-Note: Materials that have an existing reuse or recycling market should not be disposed of in a land fill.
+- a) Footpaths, public reserves and street gutters are not used as places to store demolition waste or materials of any kind without Council approval - b) Any material moved offsite is transported in accordance with the requirements of the Protection of the Environment Operations Act (1997) - c) Waste is only transported to a place that can lawfully be used as a waste facility - d) Generation, storage, treatment and disposal of hazardous waste and special waste (including asbestos) is conducted in accordance with relevant waste legislation administered by the EPA and relevant Occupational Health and Safety legislation administered by Workcover NSW - e) Evidence such as weighbridge dockets and invoices for waste disposal or recycling services are retained - Note: Materials that have an existing reuse or recycling market should not be disposed of in land fill.
 Reuse and recycling opportunities are decreased when asbestos is not carefully removed and segregated from other waste streams.
+Standard Condition: E31

-E.16 Site Waste Minimisation and Management - Construction
+E.21 Site waste minimisation and management - Construction